delabassee/odl2021-lab/step/serialization-filtering.md

 </copy>
 ```

 As seen in the above `Message` has a single field, `private final String message`.
 The only way to set the field is through the constructor, which has validation checks to make sure the field is neither null, nor empty.
-Further the default constructor is private and will throw an exception if called.
+Further, the default constructor is private and will throw an exception if called.
 So programmatically it should not be possible for the field `message` to be null.

 To setup the serialization demonstration, we will use a Unix-Domain Socket-Channel.